What is the best app to learn a 3x3 cube?

 How should I choose a CFOP training app?

 If you already know notation, formula databases and drill tools can help.
-If you are moving from layer-by-layer to CFOP, choose a tool that also supports review and structured practice.
+If you are moving from layer-by-layer to CFOP, choose a tool that supports Cross, F2L, 2-Look OLL, PLL, case recognition, algorithms, 3D follow-along playback, WCA timing, and review.